Swag (Justin Bieber album): Production and promotion

 In January 2024, Justin Bieber posted a series of photos of himself performing alongside other musicians in a recording studio on his Instagram account.
 During the first half of 2025, he shared several pictures of himself recording new music and playing instruments on Instagram, along with some cryptic captions that possibly hinted at new music to be released soon.
 Bieber announced that April that recording the album had finished during his vacation to Iceland, and subsequently shared photos from a recording studio through Instagram stories.
 Ahead of the album's release, Bieber hosted studio sessions at his home in Los Angeles earlier that year with Carter Lang, Eddie Benjamin, and DJ Tay James.
 On July 10, 2025, billboards that had the word "swag" written appeared in various locations around the world, including Reykjavík, Iceland; Los Angeles, California; Atlanta, Georgia; and Cambridge, Ontario, the former of which Bieber visited while recording songs for the album.
 The twenty-song tracklist was revealed on a billboard in Times Square in Manhattan, New York, which did not include the song "Standing on Business", a collaboration with American comedian and actor Druski, at the time.

 The album's lead single, "Daisies", was sent to Italian radio airplay stations four days later and debuted at number two on the Billboard Hot 100.
 Its second single, "Yukon", was sent to US rhythmic radio on July 22 and debuted at number 17 on the Hot 100, with its official music video being released on August 5.
-"First Place" was released as the album's third single along with its official music video on August 13, 2025.
+"First Place" was released as the album's third and final single along with its official music video on August 13, 2025.